About the OSC

 Four credit hours.
 U. Gilkes

-An examination of the role of race and ethnicity in organizing complex stratified societies, in structuring systems of durable inequalities, and in organizing and shaping communities and enclaves within stratified societies.
+An examination of the roles of race and ethnicity in organizing complex stratified societies, in structuring systems of durable inequalities, and in organizing and shaping communities and enclaves within stratified societies.
 Using multiple sociological perspectives on race, ethnicity, minority groups, prejudice, discrimination, and institutional racism, special attention is paid to the United States with reference to immigration, slavery, conquest, annexation, colonialism, internal migration, social conflict, social movements, labor, citizenship, transnational adaptation, law, and public policy.
-Prerequisite: Sociology 131 or 231 or American Studies 276 or Anthropology 112.
+Prerequisite: Anthropology 112 or Sociology 131 or sophomore or higher standing.